-The total net assets of the Fund (excluding cash) at 31st March 2021 was £2,152m.
-Total contributions for the year from members and employees were around £85m, with benefits and other payments to members about £83m.
-Total management expenses paid by the Fund was about £22m, with an increase in the Funds market value and income of about £469m.
-The Fund continues to transition assets to WPP with the intention of saving costs and improving returns on investments, and this will continue in 2021/22.
+The total net assets of the Fund (excluding cash) at 31st March 2022 was £2,376m.
+Total contributions for the year from members and employees together with transfers into the Fund were £92m, with benefits and other payments to members £88m.
+Total management expenses paid by the Fund were £26m, with an increase in the Funds market value and income of £263m.
+The Fund continues to transition assets to the Wales Pension Partnership with the intention of saving costs and improving returns on investments, and this will continue in 2022/23.

 The Fund continues to operate within its budget.
-Key variances against budget during the year were underspends on manager fees, actuarial fees, administration employee costs and outsourcing costs.
-Pooling fees were overspent as a result of spend on transition fees and transaction costs which were uncertain and therefore not included specifically in the budget.
+Key variances against budget during the year were underspends on manager fees, actuarial fees, administration employee costs and direct costs associated with the employer liaison team.
+Pooling fees were higher than budgeted for given the further transition of assets to the Wales Pension Partnership over the year.

-Further details of the Fund's finances may be found in the Fund's Statement of Accounts which is Appendix 7 to this report, and the Financial Report which is Appendix 8.
+Further details of the Fund's finances can be found in the Fund's Statement of Accounts which is Appendix 7 to this report, and the Financial Report which is Appendix 8.